Predicting Impacts of Climate Change in Midwest

 Schistosomiasis is a disease originating in snails that feed on aquatic plants and release parasitic flatworms into the water.
 Where these snails reside, like Sub-Saharan Africa, people routinely come into contact with the parasites as they gather water, clean clothes, and bathe.
 Today, over 200 million people are infected with this disease while they simultaneously experience shortages of food, energy, and water.

 Jason Rohr and his research team are using satellite imagery-based approaches to map where the snails live and highlighting disease hotspots.
 By clearing the submerged aquatic plants, the habitat for the snails is effectively removed, which inhibits the spread of disease.
 Additionally, Rohr’s team aims to use the removed habitat as compost and livestock feed, thus potentially enhancing food and energy production.
-The project is currently a finalist in the John D. and Catherine T. MacArthur Foundation’s 100&Change competition.
 In addition to this research, the Rohr team also studies biodiversity loss, climate change, ecosystem functions, and diseases of wildlife.